IBM/SpectrumScale_NETWORK_READINESS/README.md

-This run a network test across multiple nodes and compares them against KPI.
-It is a frontend of other tools.
+This tool will run a network test across multiple nodes and compare the results against IBM Spectrum Scale Key Performance Indicators (KPI).
-Idea is to hide as much as possible the complexity of running the other tools and show easy to interpret results.
+This tool attempts to hide much of the complexity of running network measurement tools, and present the results in an easy to interpret way.

+Note:
-**You need to populate the hosts.json file with the IP addresses of the nodes to participate.
-Names are not allowed.**
+**You need to first populate the hosts.json file with the IP addresses of the nodes to participate in the test.
+Node names are not allowed.**

-It requires a long time to run, depending on the number of nodes.
-The tool estimates a runtime at startup.
+This test can require a long time to execute, depending on the number of nodes.
+This tool will display an estimated  runtime at startup.

 Remarks:
-  - Runs on RedHat 7.5/7.6 and CentOS 7.5/7.6 on ppc64le, and x86_64.
-However at this point all nodes within a test must be of the same architecture
+  - This tool runs on RedHat 7.5/7.6 on x86_64 and ppc64le architectures.
+At this point all nodes within a test must be of the same architecture.
-  - Python 2.7.x required, which is the default on Redhat/Centos 7.x series
+  - Python 2.7.x is required, which is the default on Redhat 7.x systems.
-  - Only Python standard libraries are used
+  - Only Python standard libraries are used.
-  - fping, gcc-c++ and psmisc must be installed on all nodes that participate in the test (it does check for it)
+  - fping, gcc-c++ and psmisc must be installed on all nodes that participate in the test.
+This tool will log an error if a required package is missing from any node.
-  - SSH root passwordless access must be possible from the node that runs the tool to all the nodes that participate in the test (it does check it)
+  - SSH root passwordless access must be configured from the node that runs the tool to all the nodes that participate in the tests.
+This tool will log an error if any node does not meet this requirement.
-  - The minimum FPING_COUNT value for a valid test must be 500, and a minimum of 10 (defaults to 500)
+  - The minimum FPING_COUNT value for a valid test must be 500, and a minimum of 10 (defaults to 500).
-  - The minimum PERF_RUNTIME value for a valid test must be 1200, and a minimum of 30 (defaults to 1200)
+  - The minimum PERF_RUNTIME value for a valid test must be 1200, and a minimum of 30 (defaults to 1200).
-  - The number of hosts must be between 4 and 32 (included)
+  - The number of hosts must be between 4 and 32, inclusive.
-  - It generates a log directory with all the raw data output for future comparisons
+  - This tool generates a log directory with all the raw data output for future comparisons
-  - It returns 0 if all tests are passed in all nodes, it returns an integer > 0 if any number of errors
+  - This tool returns 0 if all tests are passed in all nodes, and returns an integer > 0 if any errors are detected.
-  - There is not RDMA support on throughput test yet
+  - There is not RDMA support on throughput test at this time.
-  - TCP port 6668 needs to be open and free in all nodes
+  - TCP port 6668 needs to be open and free in all nodes.
-  - The tool needs to be run on a local filesystem
+  - This tool needs to be run on a local filesystem.

+KNOWN ISSUES:
+  - There are no known issues at this time.
+If you encounter problems please contact IBM support or open an issue in our repository (https://github.ibm.com/SpectrumScaleTools/ECE_NETWORK_READINESS/issues)

 TODO:
   - Add more metrics to check for on the throughput test (lost packets and retransmission values)
-  - Also check latency at throughput test level not just ICMP
+  - Check latency at throughput test level not just ICMP
   - Add precompiled versions of throughput tool so no compiling is needed
   - Add RDMA support to throughput test
-  - Add a load previous tests option to compare results
+  - Add an option to load previous test results and compare
-  - Add option to load hosts via command line, not just JSON file
+  - Add an option to load hosts via command line, not just JSON file

-Comes with some help:
+Usage statement:
 ```
 # ./koet.py -h
 usage: koet.py [-h] [-l KPI_LATENCY] [-c FPING_COUNT] [-m KPI_THROUGHPUT]